cesare-spinoso/cesare-spinoso.github.io/docs/teaching/theoretical_cs/pda/pushdown_automata.md

 In this section, we will be discussing pushdown automata (PDA), which are the automata equivalent (in expressive power) to context-free grammars.
 PDA are similar in nature to NFA+$$\varepsilon$$ except that they are equipped with an additional data structure: a stack.
 I will first give some general intuitions about how PDA work.
 The rest of the section will be examples and exercises about creating PDA which recognize context-free languages.
 Note that, technically speaking, this is a presention of **N**PDA: **non-deterministic** pushdown automata.
 Deterministic pushdown automta are not covered in this section.

-# What is a pushdown automata?
+# What are pushdown automata?

 In this video, I present the high-level intuitions of PDA.
 This video is taken from a recording of a lecture that I gave in Fall 2024.